keithmcooper/OneBenthicRisk/README.md

 'PART 4: RANDOM FOREST MOELLING (SENSITIVITY and ASSEMBLAGES)', with input data (i.e. point sample assemblages) generated in this file.

-PART 2: RISK (risk.R) is used to develop the final Combined Risk layer, together with an associated confidence layer.

-Input data are raster files for Sensitivity (see PART 1: SENSITIVITY;
-sensitivity.R), Biodiversity (see https://github.com/keithmcooper/OneBenthicBiodiversity),
-and Assemblage Rarity (see PART 2: ASSEMBLAGES; assemblages.R).
+PART 3: RISK (risk.R) is used to develop the final Combined Risk layer, together with an associated confidence layer.
+Input data are raster files for Sensitivity (see PART 1: SENSITIVITY;sensitivity.R), Biodiversity (see https://github.com/keithmcooper/OneBenthicBiodiversity), and Assemblage Rarity (see PART 2: ASSEMBLAGES; assemblages.R).